-Amtrak Asks Two People In Wheelchairs To Pay $25,000 For A Ride
+Amtrak Asks Two People Who Use Wheelchairs To Pay $25,000 For A Ride

 "The $25,000 ... that's a Hobson's choice.
 It's no choice at all.
 Obviously, the group can't pay $25,000," Mook says.

 The ADA, which became law 30 years ago this year, is a civil rights law that prohibits discrimination against people with disabilities in jobs, schools, public places and transportation — including trains.
-It requires companies like Amtrak to make "reasonable accommodations" so that people with disabilities have comparable access to transportation as people without disabilities.
+It requires companies like Amtrak to make "reasonable accommodations" so that people with disabilities have comparable access to transportation as do people without disabilities.
 The law says a business can get an exemption from the requirement to make an accommodation if doing so would require an "undue burden" on the company.

 Mook, who is with the Virginia-based law firm DiMuro Ginsberg, says that's mostly a protection for small businesses, or maybe for a big project — like a renovation that adds ramps and elevators to a historic train station.

 Still, he says, it's a "gray area" in the law to determine how much money a company is required to spend.
-But even if it really costs Amtrak $25,000 to take a train car out of service and pull up the seats, Mook says, "that doesn't end the story...
+But even if it really costs Amtrak $25,000 to take a train car out of service and pull up the seats, Mook says, "that doesn't end the story ...
 [Amtrak] has to reach out and say, 'Let's talk about some alternatives here.
-What can we devise?'"
+What can we devise?' "

-Like it did with Access Living in the past.
+That is what it did with Access Living in the past.

 NPR contacted Amtrak several times.
-One spokesperson noted that the policy about re-configuring seats is not directed at people with disabilities, but for anyone who makes a request that requires "removing seating or making other physical changes to the service."
+One spokesperson noted that the policy about reconfiguring seats is not directed at people with disabilities but applies to anyone who makes a request that requires "removing seating or making other physical changes to the service."

 The official referred NPR to a page on Amtrak's website.
-It doesn't mention a new policy for people with disabilities, or pulling up seats.
+It doesn't mention a new policy for people with disabilities or pulling up seats.
 At the top of the page it says: "Amtrak is happy to provide accessible transportation to all of our guests."

 In fact, many wheelchair users — like Adam Ballard — prefer trains to buses and airplanes.